 With that said, more food is not always better.
 Hamsters often have a food stash in their burrows.
 They won’t just leave food in their bowl.
 Therefore, you can’t judge the amount of food you’re giving your hamster off of how much food they leave behind.
-Hamsters are very bad at self-regulating their food consumption.
-So, you’ll need to ensure that you only give them the proper amount.
+Instead, you should check their favorite burrows to see where they’re hiding food (if any).

 - See also: What Human Foods Can Hamsters Eat?